conveyal/analysis-backend/README.md

 - `RESULTS_BUCKET`: S3 bucket to store results in
 - `RESULTS_QUEUE`: SQS queue to use to return results

-Alternatively, omit all of that and set `OFFLINE=true` (for the time being you still need a grid bucket and results queue, that does not yet work offline).
+Alternatively, omit all of that and set `OFFLINE=true`.
+For now, in offline mode you still need an S3 grid bucket and SQS results queue, those parts do not yet work offline.
+This means that regional jobs will write and read from the specified queue - be careful not to configure any development or staging instance with the same queue names used in production!
+For that matter, never configure any two instances to use the same queue.

 You will need to have S3 credentials set up in your environment or in `~/.aws` for an identity that is allowed to access all the buckets in use, including the seamless census data bucket.
 If you have multiple profiles, you can use the `AWS_PROFILE` variable in the environment or in application.conf to choose which AWS credentials profile will be used.